These bioethics papers are included in the minor in Bioethics, and can also be added to enhance a wide range of degrees and other qualifications:

 BITC 301 Bioethics explores a wide range of bioethical topics from the beginning of life to the end of life, and from patient-physician relationships to global matters.

-PHIL 235 Environmental Philosophy is jointly taught by staff from the Bioethics Centre and the Department of Philosophy.
-It provides an introduction to environmental ethics and other philosophical issues affecting environmental science and policy-making - some of the greatest challenges and opportunities that we presently face.
+PHIL 235 Environmental Philosophy is jointly taught by staff from the Bioethics Centre and the Philosophy Programme.
+It provides an introduction to environmental ethics and other philosophical issues affecting environmental science and policy-making – some of the greatest challenges and opportunities that we presently face.